Check out this video: Watch Chef Philippe prepare Nutria à la Provençale, from skinning the rodent to final dish!

 Bouquet Garni

-Place oil, mire poix and bouquet garni in a pan; set aside.
-Rub each hind saddle with brown sugar, and salt and pepper to taste.
-Place hing saddles on top of other ingredients in pan.
-Place, uncovered, in a 350 degree oven for 15 minutes.
+Start by adding oil, mirepoix, and bouquet garni to a pan and set it aside.
+Season each hind saddle with brown sugar, salt, and pepper to your liking.
+Lay the hind saddles over the other ingredients in the pan.

 Heart Healthy “Crock-Pot” Nutria